 Born and bred Adelaide, South Australia, Helen Robinson is my legal name, however, I’ve been online and engaging via any social media platform forever, known simply as “Charlie”.
 The nickname picked from one my mother had given me as a kid.
 It stuck.
 My upbringing harks back to an English (Sussex) heritage involving publicans, bakers, and financial controllers.

-As a highly qualified communications professional with extensive experience in the aged care sector of recent years, my work drives engagement in policy, projects, services and fundraising.
+As a qualified communications professional, my work drives engagement in policy, projects, services and fundraising.

 About Me: about.me/charlierobinson

 - Co-author “Unearthing’ Engaging Business Students in Creative Learning, Through the Use of Social Media” (2015)

 - Co-author “Enhancing Creative Thinking Abilities through the use of Social Media” (2013)

 - Self-Published “Unearthing; A social media journey” (2010)